RECYCLE (AND DO IT RIGHT THE FIRST TIME) Aurora Web thrives on code re-use: both consuming and open-sourcing shareable

 As an experienced developer with something to offer, I'll take some distinct functionality that I'm proud of, that could be useful to others's.
 In some cases the original code was developed years ago, then extended over time to fit the needs of various projects.
-I'll simplify it's use, reorganize, modernize, generalize, document, test, package, and finally share it in public repositories.
+I'll simplify it's use, reorganize, modernize, generalize, document, test, package, and finally share it in my public repositories.

 Keeping my code in a public repository helps me too.
 Apart from establishing credibility in the developer community, it keeps my code organized, I get to consume my modules in multiple projects.
 If I need to improve a component, or just fix a bug, I can do it in one place and have the updates propagate into all projects that depend on it.

 Ultimately, sharing my work is a way of giving back; a way to belong, serve, and swim in a greater pool.